Linaro/website/_posts/current/blog/2020-05-18-the-kisscache-caching-server.md

 Unlike classical proxies like [Squid](http://www.squid-cache.org/) that transparently intercept traffic, in order to use KissCache one must explicitly prefix the requested URL by the URL of the local KissCache instance.
 KissCache will download the requested resource in the background while streaming it to the client.

-If many clients are requesting the same resource, KissCache will download it only once and stream the content to every client.
+If many clients are requesting the same resource, KissCache will download it only once and stream the content to every client. <br>

 ### **Use case**